axieinfinity/ronin-documentation/docs/intro/introduction.md

 ### Delegated-Proof-of-Stake

-Delegated Proof of Stake (DPoS) is a consensus mechanism that is a variation of the classic Proof of Stake (PoS) system.
+Delegated Proof of Stake (DPoS) is a consensus algorithm that is a variation of the classic Proof of Stake (PoS) system.
 DPoS evolved from PoS and allows users of the network to vote in delegates who then validate blocks.

 ### Proof-of-Staked-Authority